-- In a small bowl, combine soy sauce, honey, vinegar, mirin, sesame oil, garlic and ginger and pour over chicken.
+- In a small bowl, combine soy sauce, honey, vinegar, mirin, sesame oil, garlic, and ginger and pour over chicken.

 - Close and seal Instant Pot.

 - Turn the venting knob to SEALING and press MANUAL (old models) or PRESSURE COOK (new models) on high for 5 minutes.
-The Instant Pot will take a few minutest to come to pressure.
+The Instant Pot will take a few minutes to come to pressure.

 - Once the Instant Pot has finished cooking the chicken and beeps, allow to naturally release for 15 minutes.

 Press the SAUTE button on the Instant Pot.
-Combine the corn starch with water and stir into the Instant Pot (skip for Keto if desired).
+Combine the cornstarch with water and stir into the Instant Pot (skip for Keto if desired).
 Allow the sauce to bubble and thicken up.
 Taste and adjust seasonings with salt, black pepper and/or hot chili flakes needed.
 Add the chicken back into the Instant Pot and combine with sauce and heat until hot.
 Serve with any remaining sauce along with your favorite rice, quinoa or noodles.

 - Sprinkle with sesame seeds, green onions and serve over rice, quinoa or zoodles, if desired.